 What Is a Latex Mattress?

-In its simplest form, a latex foam mattress or pillow is one that has been manufactured using the collected and processed sap of a rubber tree as its internals, instead of using traditional bedding technology like air or springs.
+In its simplest form, a latex foam mattress (and also latex pillows) is a product that has been manufactured using the collected and processed sap of a rubber tree as its internals, instead of using traditional bedding technology like air or springs.
 They are widely considered to be the best mattress for back pain, most durable, natural and healthy.
 They are also popular for those with allergies because the hypoallergenic organic material makes them the healthiest and most eco friendly mattress on the market.

 There are three different types which are used to populate a mattresses inner core.
 On the outset each type has similar characteristics such as the springy feel and firmness, but differ greatly in price, overall quality and longevity: